Merchant Center allows you to list your products for free on Google properties, including Google Search, the Shopping tab and Google Images.

 - Brand and Manufacturer Part Numbers (MPN)

 Clothing-specific data to include in more visual listings

-color [colour]: Submit the primary colour of your product.
+[color]: Submit the primary colour of your product.
 If your product has variants that vary by colour, use the item group ID

 [size]: Use these attributes to specify the standardised size of your product.
 If your product has variants that vary by size, use the item group ID

 [pattern]: Use this to describe the pattern or graphic print on your product.
 If your product has variants that vary by pattern, use the item group ID

 Submit high-quality images